mjDelta/DeepAdapter/README.md

 ```
 **After opening the tutorials, please press Shift-Enter to execute a "cell" in `.ipynb`.**

+## Train DeepAdapter with the provided example datsets or your own dataset
+Before runing the codes, download our tutorials.
+* `DA-Example-Tutorial.ipynb`: the tutorial of re-training DeepAdapter using the example dataset ([click here to download](https://github.com/mjDelta/DeepAdapter/blob/main/DA-Example-Tutorial.ipynb));
+* `DA-YourOwnData-Tutorial.ipynb`: the tutorial of training DeepAdapter using your own dataset ([click here to download](https://github.com/mjDelta/DeepAdapter/blob/main/DA-YourOwnData-Tutorial.ipynb)).

 ## Fine-tune DeepAdapter with limited data samples
 Before fine-tuning, make sure that the gene set in the small dataset the same as the the gene set used in pretrained models.
 The gene set used in pretrained models can be found in `trained_models/[model]/genes.csv`. **The order of gene set does not matter.**